 We have updated our template licensing agreements, supplier agreements and other standard terms of business to include express terms requiring our counterparties to comply with all applicable laws relating to anti-slavery and human trafficking, to include similar requirements in their own contracts, and to notify us if they become aware of any slavery or human trafficking in their own supply chains.

-In addition, we will require all current suppliers to make positive written affirmations that (i) they do not; and (ii) their direct supply chain does not, endorse, enable or facilitate human trafficking or slavery within their business, and we are currently building this requirement into our supplier process.
+In addition, we require all current suppliers to make positive written affirmations that (i) they do not; and (ii) their direct supply chain does not endorse enable or facilitate human trafficking or slavery within their business, and we have built this requirement into our supplier process.

 Failure by a supplier to provide the positive affirmations described above will lead to an investigation and may result in the supplier’s contract being terminated.